 Airport to Fort Kochi or Kochi city centre

-The most economical way to get to Fort Kochi from the airport is through a bus.
+- Public bus – The most economical way to get to Fort Kochi from the airport is by a public bus.
 There are frequent buses between the airport and the city.
 The bus fare is only INR 88 one way (this is without any luggage).
-Yes, it does take a bit longer but it’s way cheaper than either Uber or Ola taxis.

 Within Fort Kochi

 There are auto-rickshaws, cabs, and cycle rickshaws.
-So, depending on the distance one can choose the mode of local transport.
+So, depending on the distance you can choose the mode of local transport.

-Tip: Ensure to haggle on whatever the money is quoted.
+Tip: Ensure to haggle with auto rickshaw drivers on whatever the money is demanded.

 PIN for later reference

 Things to do in one day

-There are plenty of things to do in Kochi city.
-As I had just one day, I spent most of my time in the Fort Kochi.
+There are plenty of things to do in Kochi city and you can visit the different islands.
+But I had just one day in Kochi, and I spent most of my time in Fort Kochi.
 For more detailed information on other things to do in Kochi, read Places to visit in Fort Kochi.

-Note: This is the itinerary/order that I visited the places as well.
+- This is the itinerary/order in which I visited the places during my one day in Kochi.

 See Chinese Fishing Nets operate

-At Fort Kochi, watch the Chinese fishing nets in action.
+At Fort Kochi, one of the unique things to do is to watch the Chinese fishing nets in action.
 This is really an awesome experience.
-The Chinese fishing nets are the stationary fishing nets, which is operated by at least six fishermen.
-They are more formally known as ‘Shore Operated Lift Nets’.
-These nets were introduced by the Chinese explorers in the 14th century.
+The Chinese fishing nets are the stationary fishing nets, which are operated by at least six fishermen.
+Introduced by Chinese explorers in the 14th century, the Chinese fishing nets are more formally known as ‘Shore Operated Lift Nets’.

-If you are lucky, you may get to see some dolphins 😍.
+If you are lucky, you may get to see some dolphins from the walkway.

 Stroll through the fish market

-A walk through the fish market along the beaches is a must.
-It is smelly no doubt but you can see different kinds of fishes being caught by the locals.
-Definitely a delight to observe and watch the locals.
+A walk through the fish market along the coast is a must and a lovely way to see the locals.
+Even though the fish market is smelly, you can see different kinds of fishes being caught by the locals.

 Meet the locals